 An effective combination of emotion and logic

 “But wait, isn’t persuasion all about getting people to make an emotional buying decision?”
-Yes and no. Let me explain… Your sales funnel needs to be LOGICAL in that every purchase within the selling sequence makes sense, whether it’s your freebie or your high-ticket mastermind.
+Yes and no. Let me explain… When looking at what is a sales funnel system, it needs to be LOGICAL in that every purchase within the selling sequence makes sense, whether it’s your freebie or your high-ticket mastermind.
 Everything has to be related and connected.
 As an example, if I am selling a blogging product for $7, an appropriate and logical upsell would be a product about improving your blog’s rank on Google through search engine optimization.

-However, every single purchase within your sales funnel needs to provide EMOTIONAL security to the buyer – you either solve an emotional pain point, or you provide emotional pleasure.
+Another way of defining exactly what is a sales funnel system is the understanding that every product needs to provide EMOTIONAL security to the buyer – you either solve an emotional pain point, or you provide emotional pleasure.
 This ties in to the next essential element of high-converting sales funnels…

 Pain vs. Pleasure